 5. Containing the Laboratory Animal: Laboratory Spaces and Gendered Places, 1947-Present

 6. Anxious Animals, Monstrous Menstruating Women and the Science of Stress 1947-Present

 Section Three: Conclusion: 21st Century Compassion Fatigue

-Catherine Duxbury is a Visiting Fellow at the Interdisciplinary Studies Centre in the Department of Philosophy and Art History at the of the University of Essex; and a teacher at University Centre Colchester, Essex, UK.
+Catherine Duxbury is a Visiting Fellow at the Interdisciplinary Studies Centre in the School of Philosophy and Art History of the University of Essex, and a teacher at University Centre Colchester, Essex, UK.